Tax Preparation Services for Personal Taxpayers

 PROOF OF LOSSES

-If you’ve experienced a loss of property from a natural disaster, theft, fire, or catastrophe, bring documentation of the event, fire or police reports, insurance claims, receipts, or proof of insurance payments or federal or state relief payments.
+In the case of property loss, clients should bring documentation of the theft, fire, or catastrophe—including police reports, insurance claims, receipts, proof of insurance payments, and federal or state relief payments.

 BLANK CHECK

-To receive a direct deposit refund, a blank check will provide the routing number and account number.
+If a direct deposit refund is preferred, provide a blank check with the routing and account number.

 CPA for Personal Income Taxes

-At Griffin & Furman, our goal is to minimize your tax liability while maintaining compliance with the federal and state tax laws.
-Give us a call.
+At Griffin & Furman, our goal is to minimize your tax liability while maintaining compliance with federal and state tax laws.
+Give us a call today.

 Mandeville